 This online version is for convenience; the official version of this policy is housed in the University Secretariat.
 In case of discrepancy between the online version and the official version held by the Secretariat, the official version shall prevail.

-Approving Authority: Board/Senate/President
+Approving Authority: President

 Original Approval Date: December 2004

-Date of Most Recent Review/Revision: July 2009
+Date of Most Recent Review/Revision: September 16, 2019

-Office of Accountability: Vice-President: Finance and Operations
+Office of Accountability: Vice-President: Finance and Administration

 Administrative Responsibility: Safety, Health, Environment and Risk Management (SHERM)